duggu7055/Durgesh01/README (5).md

 ---

-## ⚙️Understanding the Make Command
+## ⚙️ Understanding the Make Command

 The `Make` utility automates the process of compiling and building software projects by reading a file called `Makefile`.
 Here’s how it works: